panuhorsmalahti/gulp-json-lint/README.md

 });
 ```

-gulp-jsonlint only has one option, which specifies if comments are allowed.
+gulp-json-lint only has one option, which specifies if comments are allowed.
 By default, they're not.
 ```javascript
 gulp.task('comments-valid', function(){
       gulp.src('comments.json')